IKIM-Essen/ClusterDocs/narration/RCC_Onboarding_Class_7_Video_Narration.md

 ## Slide 2: Learning objectives

-After this class, you can: explain what will run on shellhost and what runs on compute nodes; start a persistent Nextflow controller in tmux after release; use the RCC launcher and a shared project root; request CPU, memory, time, short-queue, scratch, array, and GPU resources; use Apptainer without placing Conda environments on shared storage; resume an interrupted pipeline safely; and inspect Slurm and Nextflow evidence when something fails.
+After this class, you can: explain what runs on the interactive node (shellhost) and what runs on compute nodes; start a persistent Nextflow controller in tmux after release; use the RCC launcher and a shared project root; request CPU, memory, time, short-queue, scratch, array, and GPU resources; use Apptainer without placing Conda environments on shared storage; resume an interrupted pipeline safely; and inspect Slurm and Nextflow evidence when something fails.

 ## Slide 3: How the pieces fit together

-The Nextflow program remains on shellhost.
+The Nextflow program remains on the interactive node (shellhost).
 It reads the pipeline graph, decides which tasks are ready, and submits them to Slurm.
 Slurm allocates CPUs, memory, time, partitions, and GPUs.
 Scientific computation occurs only in Slurm jobs.
 Compute workers execute generated task wrappers and do not need their own Java or Nextflow installation.

 ## Slide 4: Prepare a shared project root